Caring for someone with metastatic (advanced) cancer

 Think Ahead is a booklet to help you plan, where you can fill in your personal, medical, financial and legal information and preferences.
 Go to www.thinkahead.ie to find out more.

-If you want more information about planning ahead you could speak to the medical social worker at the hospital.
+If you want more information about planning ahead, you could speak to the medical social worker at the hospital.

-To talk to a cancer nurse in confidence about any aspect of planning ahead or about advanced cancer call our Support Line on 1800 200 700 or visit a Daffodil Centre.
+To talk to a cancer nurse in confidence about any aspect of planning ahead or about advanced cancer, call our Support Line on 1800 200 700 or visit a Daffodil Centre.

 Palliative care

-Palliative care is care given to patients to improve their symptoms and quality of life.
 Many people are frightened when they hear the word 'palliative' because they think this means the patient will die soon.
 Palliative care does include end-of-life care, but it is not just for people at the end of their lives.

 Read more about palliative care and frequently asked questions.
 You can also speak to a cancer nurse by calling our Support Line on 1800 200 700 or by dropping into a Daffodil Centre.